oscimp/gr-satre/README.md

 <img src="figures/fig2.png">

-3. Correlate the frequency shifted signal with the pseudo-random sequence, here which code is associated with which frequency shift has been identified by exaustive search, although the list of frequency offsets for each station can be found in A. Kanj, "Etude et développement de la méthode TWSTFT phase pour des comparaisons hautes performances d’étalons primaires de fréquence" [in French] (2013) at
+3. Correlate the frequency shifted signal with the pseudo-random sequence, here which code is associated with which frequency shift has been identified by exaustive search as described in the ./reverse_code subdirectory, although the list of frequency offsets for each station can be found in A. Kanj, "Etude et développement de la méthode TWSTFT phase pour des comparaisons hautes performances d’étalons primaires de fréquence" [in French] (2013) at